-4. Total number of patients who were referred to or remained in a Primary Care Centre (PCC) following their definitive clinical assessment / face to face triage (in the case of walk-in patients)
+4. Total-Number of patients contacts who were referred to or remained in a Primary Care Centre (PCC) following their definitive clinical assessment / face to face triage (in the case of walk-in patients)

-This is the total number of patients who were referred to or remained in a Primary Care Centre (PCC) following their definitive clinical assessment / face to face triage (in the case of walk-in patients).
+This is the total number of patients contacts who were referred to or remained in a Primary Care Centre (PCC) following their definitive clinical assessment / face to face triage (in the case of walk-in patients).
 This is automatically calculated in the pro-forma and will be the sum of the number of patients referred to or remained in a PCC following their definitive assessment and were prioritised as:

 - very urgent (4a)

 - urgent (4b)

 - less urgent (4c)

 - patients who were not prioritised (4d).

+- P1F2F (4a)

+- P2F2F (4b)

+- P3F2F (4c)

+- Patients who were not prioritised (4d).

-4a) Of the total number of patients who were referred to or remained in a Primary Care Centre (PCC) following either:
+4a) Of the total number of patients contacts that who were referred to or remained in a Primary Care Centre (PCC) following either: their definitive clinical assessment / face to face triage (in the case of walk-in patients), how many were prioritised as P1F2F and seen....